bfetler/project_management/README.md

     + software source code tools: git, branching
     + get metrics: how complex each item, how long to complete

+Once definitions are set:
 + Set milestones, major changes in scope.
 + Do high priority items first, the ones in scope for phase or project.
 + Move other items to a later phase or release.
 + May need to find critical path (picture), find Minimum Viable Product (MVP).
 + Be aware any of these may change.

 ##### 6. Different ways to manage projects